 An officer concludes you are driving under the influence because you swerved once but otherwise remained wholly within your lane for an appreciable amount of time.

-2. Provide a reasonable belief based on specific and articulable facts existing at the time of the event to believe that you were driving under the influence of alcohol or drugs.
+2. Provide a reasonable belief based on specific and articulable facts existing at the time of the event to believe that you were driving under the influence of alcohol or DUI of drugs.

 The law does allow a brief investigative traffic stop so long as the officer has a

 particularized and objective basis for suspecting the person stopped of criminal activity .U.S. v.
 Cortez (1981) 449 U.S. 411, 417, 418; Terry v.
 Ohio (1968) 392 U.S. 1, 21

 However, the officer must be able to point to known facts existing at the time of the determination that “would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.”7.

 If you have been arrested and would like to learn more about how much DUI attorneys cost.